nespera/cod-pod/README.md

 cod-pod
 =======

 I listen to Podcasts on my bike ride to work.
 This is great, but sometimes I have random mp3s (for example, interviews from infoq.com and the like) that I want to listen to.
-It would be nice if those were a podcast too, so my iPod would keep track of which ones I've listened to.
+It would be nice if those were a podcast too, so my iPod would keep track of which ones I've listened to and keep track if I've listened to part of one.

 So cod-pod turns a directory of mp3s into a podcast on your local machine.